noahzeldin/dissertation/reception_analysis_write_up.md

 that “Communism” (*KOMMUNISMUS*) is absent from the leftwing reception of both pieces but present in all other groups, except centrist articles on *The Mother*.
-The leftwing press seems to have favored instead the positively connoted term “proletarian” (*PROLETARISCH*).
-We also see several remarkable consistencies across the political spectrum.
+The leftwing press seems to have favored instead the positively connoted term “proletarian” (*PROLETARISCH*), which is rarely used in articles belonging to the other political groupings.\[15\] We also see several remarkable consistencies across the political spectrum.
 For instance, terms related to music dominate all four groups reception of *The Measures Taken*, while those related to theater weigh heavily in the reception of *The Mother*.

 Let us examine more closely the use of the keyword *LEHRSTÜCK*